ple1n/organic/README.md

 Triptorein has longest half life of the available GnRHs.
 Initially the drug is given daily; after GnRH gets desensitized, injections are given at a less frequency.

+- Raloxifene + Bicalutamide/GnRH

+It's unclear, nor there is any study on what parts of body Raloxifene feminize.
+It causes a raise in androgens due to HPA feedback which needs Bica, or GnRH suppresion.

+Bicalutamide causes a raise in circulating androgens.
+I bet low dose Bica can elevate androgens to what roiders what.
+Only at a level beyond bodily capacity to produce androgen can it suppress androgenic effects.

+Triptorelin acetate at 0.1mg, daily. https://www.ferring.ca/media/1394/decapeptyl-01-mg-pm_control-no-291110-en_04mar2025.pdf

+Use normal saline or PBS buffer to make the solution.
+I always used pure water for the fear of going hypertonic, which ended up giving me 'stings'.

 ### Topical drugs, the preparation

 Here is a guide to low budget, low volume preparation of topical drugs.